COOPERATORS AND PARTNERS

 The Departments of Forestry and Fisheries and Wildlife Sciences as well as the Conservation Management Institute at Virginia Tech have completed projects related to wildlife investigations, forest insects and disease, natural resource data management, and aquatic macroinvertebrate monitoring.
 Like the University of Virginia , many of these projects have lead to advanced degrees.

 Partnership relationships exist between the National Park Service and the College of Integrated Science and Technology at James Madison University .
 Primary areas of engagement have been on the development and support of the SYNTHESIS computer system (an information storage and retrieval system) and in the development of fuel cell systems in the interest of reducing electrical consumption and associated air pollution emissions.

-Periodically scientists from the Penn State school system have conducted research in the park.
+Scientists from the Penn State school system have periodically conducted research in the park.
 One recent project described the biodiversity associated with hemlock stands and compared that with a typical hardwood stand in the park.
 In some cases, staff members in the school system provide ongoing coordination and support for park activities such as the development and maintenance of an automated bibliography of scientific literature.

 Biologists at Shenandoah have worked cooperatively with biologists at the Center for Conservation Biology within the College of William & Mary in an effort to restore peregrine falcons to the Blue Ridge.

 Between 1992 and 2003, the National Park Service worked cooperatively with The Institute for Bird Populations in the operation of bird monitoring stations in the park.

 Park staff members have extensive experience working with the Virginia Department of Game and Inland Fisheries.
 Current projects include reciprocal assistance in monitoring freshwater fisheries, coordination of bear management activities, and involvement in State Comprehensive Wildlife planning.